Bas Rutten: Personal life

 Rutten currently lives in Austin, Texas, with his wife Karin and two daughters.
 Rutten also has a daughter from his first wife.
 He became a citizen of the United States in the 1990s.
 At the end of 2015, he became a grandfather for the first time: a grandson, who currently lives in Belgium.

 Rutten is friends with fellow Dutchman and former UFC competitor Gerard Gordeau.

 Rutten is known by the moniker "El Guapo", which means "The Handsome One" in Spanish.

 He became known for the victory celebration known as "Rutten Jump", in which he would do a jumping split after winning a fight.
 Rutten talked about the origins of the Rutten Jump on his website: "When I won my first fight in Pancrase, I was so hyped that I jumped up in the splits to each side of the ring.
 Why?
 I don't know.
 But, it became my trademark and I had to do it after every fight that I won."

 In 2010, Rutten partnered with clothing brand, Tokyo Five, to produce and star in a cooking show titled Grandma's Kitchen with Bas Rutten.
 The show's pilot was scheduled to air 26 February 2010; however, due to a physical altercation between Rutten and co-hosts, production has been delayed indefinitely.

 In 2018, he was inducted into the International Sports Hall of Fame.

 Religious beliefs

 Rutten is a practicing Catholic, talking about his faith in God on YouTube.
 Raised in a Catholic family, Rutten stopped practicing the faith at around 12 years old when his parents stopped attending church, but he returned to the faith in 2013.
 He has credited his friend Kevin James, and others, with helping him in his journey back to Catholicism.
-Rutten has spoken out against anti-Catholic discrimination in Hollywood.